 Rabbi Isaac Roussel was elevated to Congregational Leader of Congregation Zera Avraham in 2018 after serving many years as Assistant Congregational Leader.
 He was ordained to the rabbinate in 2014 by the Union of Messianic Jewish Congregations, after completing his studies at Messianic Jewish Theological Institute and Netzer David.
 He also received Smikhah (rabbinical ordination) from the Messianic Jewish Rabbinical Council in 2018.
 He also currently serves as president of the Messianic Jewish Rabbinical Council.

-He began his career as a chemist but now manages a software development team in the financial industry, in addition to serving at the synagogue.
+He began his career as a chemist but currently is working in IT at an educational institution, in addition to serving at the synagogue.

 He regularly speaks at churches and campus groups about Judaism and the Jewish Roots of Christianity with the goal of helping them understand their relationship to the People of Israel and appreciate the beauty of Jewish tradition.

 Rabbi Roussel is also a trained spiritual director.
 In this capacity, he helps people be attentive to God's voice in their daily lives.

 Rabbi Dr. Mark Kinzer is the Rabbi Emeritus of Congregation Zera Avraham, after having served as our founding Congregational Leader for most of 25 years.
 Ordained to the rabbinate in 2001 by the Union of Messianic Jewish Congregations, he led our congregation since its inception in 1993 through his retirement in 2018.